code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Consider checking zero address for the 4 constructor arguments.
+Consider checking the zero address for the four constructor arguments.

 ## [L-04] Missing zero address check in the constructor of `EigenPod` contract